finos/FDC3-Sail/README.md

 - `directory/`   - the app directory implementation, built with fastify
 - `packages/main` - the main Electron application, has access to Node
 - `packages/preload` - preload scripts for web renderers.
 Bridges the frontend ui to the main process through events and apis
-    - `packages/preload/channelPicker` - preload for the channel picker UI
-    - `packages/preload/homeView` - preload for the default home view UI.
-Note: this exposes an additional API on top of the standard FDC3 one - which can only be accessed by native "system" views.
-    - `packages/preload/intentResolver` - preload for the intent resolver UI
-    - `packages/preload/searchResults` - preload for the searchResults UI
-    - `packages/preload/view` - preload for all content views.
-This is where the FDC3 API is implemented.
-    - `packages/preload/index.ts` - preload for the main window - i.e. the frame around all view content.
 - `packages/renderer` - the parts of the desktop agent UI built with [React], isolated from main app, and shown in a window on the desktop
-    - `packages/renderer/channelPicker` - UI for the channel picker
+    - `channelPicker` - UI for the channel picker
-    - `packages/renderer/homeView` - UI for the default home view
+    - `homeView` - UI for the default home view
-    - `packages/renderer/intentResolver` - UI for the intent resolver window
+    - `intentResolver` - UI for the intent resolver window
-    - `packages/renderer/searchResults` - UI for the searchResults window
+    - `searchResults` - UI for the searchResults window
-    - `packages/preload/src` - UI for the main window - i.e. the frame around all view content.
-This covers the search bar, channel picker button, and tabs.
+    - `sessionView` - UI for the sessionView window
+    - `topNavigation` - UI for the Top Navigation that includes the Tabs, channel picker button, and Dev Tools Menu.

 ## App Directory Setup